Brazil

 Brazilian Bar Association

 In November 2024, the Federal Council of the Brazilian Bar Association (OAB) approved a set of recommendations on the use of generative AI in legal practice.
 These guidelines require lawyers to comply with applicable law and the OAB’s Code of Ethics and Discipline.
 They emphasise the lawyer’s obligation to ensure confidentiality and privacy as well as human oversight of AI.
 Before deploying AI, lawyers must inform their clients in writing about its intended use as well as the potential risks and obtain their explicit, informed consent.
+This is a client-focused disclosure requirement; there is no general obligation to disclose the use of AI to courts, opposing parties, or other third parties, nor to provide detailed technical information about the tools used.

 Criminal procedure rules